axtk/state-store/README.md

 ## Store API

-Both the `Store` and `ImmutableStore` classes have nearly identical APIs.
+Both the `Store` and `ImmutableStore` classes have nearly identical APIs, with the only difference being the type of the `state` property.
+But in most cases, `state` of a store should be accessed and updated by means of the store methods and shouldn't be used directly.

 ### Initialization